snowplow-archive/snowplow.github.com/_posts/2016-05-06-second-snowplow-meetup-london-scheduled-for-june.md

 3. Andrew Shakespeare - Business Intelligence Manage @ [Finery London]

 More details to follow, [sign up] today!
-And yes, we'll have some Pizza and Beer!
+And yes, we'll have pizza and beer!
+Read on to learn more about the companies that will speaking.

 <!--more-->